Tracardi/tracardi-api/docs/qa/errors/error_14.md

 4. **Verify Elasticsearch connectivity**: Ensure that the Elasticsearch server is operational and accessible.
 The API should be able to establish a connection to the Elasticsearch server for proper functionality.
 If there are any problems with Elasticsearch, it may prevent the API from functioning correctly.
+Please note that connection to `localhost:9200` is not possible when running docker.
+Use IP instead.

+5. **Verify Redis connectivity**: Ensure that the Redis server is operational and accessible.
+The API should be able to establish a connection to the Redis server for proper functionality.
+If there are any problems with Redis, it may prevent the API from functioning correctly.
+Please note that connection to `localhost:6379` is not possible when running docker.
+Use IP instead.

 By following these steps, you can effectively troubleshoot and identify the cause of the "Network Error" when selecting the API URL.
+If you still experience issues please look for `Docker container installation` in documentation.

 ---
 This document also answers the questions: